rix-coder/Types-of-Functions---ETH-AVAX/README.md

 -  Constructor() ERC20(): Initialize to input a token name, token symbol and initial supply.
 - function mintToke(): Initialize to mint a token.
 It needed a account address and amount value that you want to mint.
 - function burnToken(): Initialize to burn a token.
 It needed a account address and amount value that you want to burn.
-- function transferToke(): It allow to transfer a token to another account.
+- function transferToken(): It allow to transfer a token to another account.
 It will input account address of sender and reciever, and also the amount of token that will transfer.

 ## Executing program
 - To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.